jkeefe/newmark-online-investigations/README.md

   - Are we punching up?
   - Is it something hidden, intentionally or otherwise?
   - Is there a remedy we can identify?
-  - Has someone else done this in a way we couldn't do better?
+  - Has someone else done this recently and in a way we couldn't do better?

 - What it means to run an open investigation
 - Having a social-media / tips / data / story / tips / etc plan